Atmore, Alabama: Economy

 For most of the 20th century, the Atmore area was primarily a farming, timber, and light industry community.
 Major commercial industries have been Masland Carpets, Alto, and a local lumber company.
 For many years, the Vanity Fair lingerie company operated a manufacturing sewing plant in Atmore, offering employment to local citizens and surrounding communities.

 The Poarch Band of Creek Indians has increased its relative economic contributions through the operation of Wind Creek Casino and Hotel near Atmore.

-Holman Correctional Facility is located north of the city, and features a male death row and execution chamber.
-Fountain Correctional Facility is 10 mi north of Atmore.
+Holman Correctional Facility is located north of the central city, and features a male death row and execution chamber.
+Fountain Correctional Facility is 10 mi north of the Atmore city center.